GabeScott/standard-works-vault/General Conference/1997 April - Our Testimony to the World.md

 Brigham Young and a handful of others are remembered from our pioneer history.
 But what of the unsung, the unheralded, the unrecognized who lived the gospel, loved the Lord, and did their daily work without fanfare or applause?
 Will their eternal reward be any less?
 I think not.

 So it is with us.
 We each make our own contribution, and that contribution adds up to the building of the cause.
 Your contribution is as acceptable as ours.
-Jesus said, “If any man desire to be first, the same shall be last of all, and servant of all” (Mark 9:35).
+Jesus said, “If any man desire to be first, the same shall be last of all, and servant of all” ([[Mark 9.35|Mark 9:35]]).

 Brethren and sisters, we’re all part of one great family.
 Each has a duty; each has a mission to perform.
-And when we pass on, it will be reward enough if we can say to our beloved Master, “I have fought a good fight, I have finished my course, I have kept the faith” (2 Tim.
-4:7).
+And when we pass on, it will be reward enough if we can say to our beloved Master, “I have fought a good fight, I have finished my course, I have kept the faith” ([[2 Timothy 4.7|2 Tim.
+4:7]]).

 May each of you go safely to your homes.
 May you live together in love and appreciation and respect one for another.
 May you know the smile of heaven upon your lives.

 Our love reaches out to you.
 We love you very much.
 We leave our blessing with you.
 We do so as servants of the living God and in the name of our divine Redeemer.
 God be with you till we meet again, as we conclude this great and wonderful conference, is my humble prayer in the name of Jesus Christ, amen.